Ann-Anahit/CreativeFails/README.md

 - I would like to have:
 - Explore: A gallery, search function, and success stories.
-- Feedback & Discussion: For sharing and receiving comments.
 - Resources: Articles, workshops, and tools.
 - Challenges & Collaboration: Current challenges and group projects.
 - Events: Upcoming activities.